Former NIH Director Calls Trump Administration's Pandemic Response 'Amateur Hour'

 I was in academia.
 I was in government.
 I was in industry.
 And the one thing that I've been shocked by is the fact that the commercial powers in pharma always, say, "You know what?
 Work on cancer or on immunology.
 Don't work on an infectious disease.
 We never make money there."
 And then what you get is a complete destruction of the apparatus that is needed to do [research and development] and science in infectious diseases.
 Yet the world is more and more exposed to [infectious disease].
 It doesn't make any sense.

 The same thing is for antibiotic resistance.
 That's a pandemic, a slow moving pandemic.
 It's not like the acute one that we're living with.
 But I tell you, it's happening in front of our eyes.
 It's almost like HIV when it started in 1980.
-People say it's nothing--it's a disease in San Francisco and they definitely underestimated the impact it would have.
+People say it's nothing — it's a disease in San Francisco and they definitely underestimated the impact it would have.
 I feel like we have the same sort of pattern right now.

-I'm advocating at every level I can to say let's not let's not waste this crisis [tje coronavirus pandemic] and let's create a world that would be better protected forward.
+I'm advocating at every level I can to say let's not waste this crisis [the coronavirus pandemic] and let's create a world that would be better protected going forward.

 It's going to need to be an international response of some kind.
 You really need something like a global Centers for Disease Control and Prevention, not a World Health Organization, which is policy and framing.